turnon/plux/README.md

 # no matter the code below is called how many times in whatever processes/threads
 server = Plux.worker(:abc, thread: 2) do

-  # prepare resources like mq/db, to handle requests
+  # prepare thread-safe resources like mq/db, to handle requests
   def initialize
     # @db = ...
   end